geomstats/geomstats/docs/contributing/index.rst

       $ git checkout -b <branch-name>

-   (`master` could have been used to develop new code.
+   (`main` could have been used to develop new code.
 Nevertheless, the process is cleaner if you create a new branch - e.g. the merge from upstream is easier to handle when there's conflicts - and allows you to develop several features independently, each in its own branch.)

 #.
 Verify that you are on the new branch: